“Lady” – Styx’s Tender Breakthrough Ballad

 What makes “Lady” stand out is the way it builds in intensity.
 After the quiet opening verses, the song swells with energy, thanks to the introduction of lush vocal harmonies and guitar riffs.
 This crescendo gives the track a symphonic quality, foreshadowing the arena-rock power ballads that would dominate the late ’70s and ’80s.
 Styx’s signature blend of rock instrumentation with theatrical flair is already on display here, demonstrating their ability to balance tenderness with bombast.

-You might like: Styx - The Grand Illusion
+You might like: Styx - Lorelei

 Chart Success and Impact